Guilherme-Nicolasi/Guilherme-Nicolasi/README.md

 <h1 align="center">Hello, dear!
 Welcome to my GitHub profile 🖖</h1>

-I am not an Oracle of Delphi, but I hope to help you find the answer you're looking for or at least enjoy some of the content available in my repositories.
+I am not an Oracle of Delphi, but I hope to help you find the answer you're looking for or at least enjoy some of the content in my repositories.

 Well, who am I?
-My name is Guilherme Nicolasi - but you can call me Nicolasi - I am a Computer Science student at the Federal University of São Paulo, where I also earned a Bachelor's degree in Science and Technology.
-Currently, I work with Traffic Management, Data Analysis, and Business Intelligence, although I also dedicate myself to private projects that cover other areas of knowledge.
+My name is Guilherme Nicolasi, but you can call me Nicolasi.
+I am a Computer Science student at the Federal University of São Paulo, where I also earned a Bachelor's degree in Science and Technology.
+I currently work with Traffic Management, Data Analysis, and Business Intelligence, although I also dedicate myself to private projects that cover other areas of knowledge.

-If you want to get in touch, you can send me an email at: nicolasi.guilherme@gmail.com that it will be a pleasure to talk about projects and technologies or read a good story.
+If you want to get in touch, you can email me at: nicolasi.guilherme@gmail.com.
+It will be a pleasure to talk about projects and technologies or read a good story.

 "We are a way for the cosmos to know itself."
 Sagan, Carl.<br/>